xrdocs/multicast/_blogs/multicast-scaling.md

 # Redesign Options - Recommendations

 So far we discussed how the Resources are allocated, but we understand that sometimes scaling can become an issue.
 There are networks that change over the time and the designs are getting replaced by new ones with updated requirements and we want to be able to comply to them as much as possible.
-There are situations that a platform upgrade can happen and will suffice for the new changes but there also situations that the platform has to remain the same but a redesign might be required in order to adapt to the new scaling.
-On the second part of the blog, we will cover some these extra options that IOS-XR can provide to us.
+There are situations that a platform upgrade can happen and will suffice for the new changes but there also situations that the platform has to remain the same and a redesign might be required in order to adapt to the new scaling aspects.
+On the second part of the blog, we will cover some of these extra options that IOS-XR can provide to us.

 ## Route Policy Based S-PMSI

 Going back to this [blog](https://xrdocs.io/multicast/blogs/multicast-distribution-trees-mdts/), we mentioned what Data MDT is and how/ when it can be used.
 Now, we will discuss about a policy that can be applied to a Data MDT.

-The policy is called Based S-PMSI and it is an enhanced route policy to map multicast sources and/ or groups to a named Data MDT.
+The policy is called Based S-PMSI or named Data MDT and it is an enhanced route policy to map multicast sources and/ or groups to a named Data MDT.
 It is developed to determnistically control multicast flow mapping to Data MDT Trees and we assign names instead of numbers because they can become more descriptive.
-We can take a look on how the configuration for this policy looks in following image.
+Below we can see a snippet of the configuration.

 <div class="highlighter-rouge">
 <pre class="highlight">